arnemahl/pockito/README.md

 With Pockito it is easy to listen to, create, validate and document app-state.

-It comes with a custom tailoring to React, but you can easily add your own modifications to suit other needs.
+It comes with a custom [tailoring to React](#tailored-to-react), but you can easily add [your own customizations](tailor-to-your-needs) to suit your needs.